jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 		'''
 ```

-**Now back to the code at hand**

 However, if we have run the previous code snakemake will tell us there is nothing to be done because it fills in the wildcards based on what it finds in the output files which is only `fastqc/40457_Human_L001_clean_R1_fastqc.zip and fastqc/40457_Human_L001_clean_R1_fastqc.html`.
-However, if we delete these files and run snakemake we will get the following error.
+However, if we delete these files and run snakemake with `snakemake --cores 1` we will get the following error.

 ```
 WorkflowError:
 Target rules may not contain wildcards.
 Please specify concrete files or a rule without wildcards.
 ```

 This is because snakemake doesn't know what file you want or if you want all of them.
-We can either just ask for only one file or create a new rule called `rule all:` that will allow us to tell snakemake that we want all the files.
+We can either just ask for only one file with `snakemake fastqc/41573_Cow_L001_clean_R1_fastqc.zip --cores 1` for example, or create a new rule called `rule all:` that will allow us to tell snakemake that we want all the files (or whichever we want).
 The `rule all` will be put as the first rule in our snakefile by convention so we can keep track of it easier.

 ```
 rule all: